Frequently Asked Questions - Cloud TPU on TensorFlow

 tf.while_loop(), inferred tensor dimensions,

 and bucketing.
-Unfortunately, the current TPU execution engine only supports a
+Unfortunately, the current Cloud TPU execution

-subset of these.
-Variable-length sequences must be implemented using
+engine supports a subset of these.
+Variable-length sequences must be implemented

 tf.dynamic_rnn(), bucketing, padding, or sequence

-Can I train a Recurrent Neural Network (RNN) on a TPU?
+Can I train a Recurrent Neural Network (RNN) on Cloud TPU?

-Can I train a generative adversarial network (GAN) with a TPU?
+Can I train a generative adversarial network (GAN) with Cloud TPU?

 One potential workaround is to always compute the sum of losses for both the

-generate and discriminator, but multiply these losses them by two input tensors
+generator and discriminator, but multiply these losses by two input tensors:

 d_w.
 In batches where the generator should be trained, you can pass